psychbruce/ChineseNames/data-csv/README-CSV.md

 ### Citation

 -   Bao, H.-W.-S. (2021).
 ChineseNames: Chinese Name Database 1930-2008.
-R package version 1.0.0. <https://CRAN.R-project.org/package=ChineseNames> or <https://github.com/psychbruce/ChineseNames>
+R package version 1.1.1. <https://CRAN.R-project.org/package=ChineseNames>
+-   Bao, H.-W.-S., Cai, H., Jing, Y., & Wang, J. (2021).
+Novel evidence for the increasing prevalence of unique names in China: A reply to Ogihara (2020). *Frontiers in Psychology, 12*, 731244. <https://www.frontiersin.org/articles/10.3389/fpsyg.2021.731244/full>

 ### Supplementary Information

-Example usage and application based on this name database can be found in:
+An example of the usage based on this name database can be found in:

 -   [What can we tell from the evolution of Han Chinese names? - by Isabella Chua (March 12, 2021)](https://kontinentalist.com/stories/a-cultural-history-of-han-chinese-names-for-girls-and-boys-in-china)